Updated April 3, 2023

 - The third big difference is on the import and export of data.
-With GitLab, we can address on how we can import or export data from external vendors through a detailed documentation.
-There are lot more sources where GitLab is capable of importing or exporting.
-But that’s not the end, GitHub provides a local tool known as GitHub Importer for bringing in the data.
-In a nutshell we can call GitHub to be a bit reserved when it comes to the sources where one can import or export from.
+With GitLab, we can address on how we can import or export data from external vendors through detailed documentation.
+There are a lot more sources where GitLab is capable of importing or exporting.
+But that’s not the end; GitHub provides a local tool known as GitHub Importer for bringing in the data.
+In a nutshell, we can call GitHub to be a bit reserved when it comes to the sources where one can import or export from.
 Just as an example, GitLab allows export form wikis, webhooks etc.

 - The next is about a deployment platform, which GitHub lacks, and it would require a developer to use a 3rd party solution for deploying the applications.
-On contrary, GitLab has leveraged Kubernetes for all deployment activities.
+On the contrary, GitLab has leveraged Kubernetes for all deployment activities.

 - Now with the new boom of “Analytics” coming in, GitLab also has dashboards for performing analytics on time, planning and monitoring activities.
-One major religious thing which GitLab has followed is release of new feature every 22nd of a month.
+One major religious thing which GitLab has followed is a release of a new feature every 22nd of a month.

 GitLab vs GitHub Comparison Table